The Toki is 67mm in length and 35mm at its widest.

 This Toki also has the traditional cross-hatch binding around the top, which was one of the bindings used by the Maori to attach the Toki/adze blades to the wooden or bone handles to use as tools

-The Toki has a waxed nylon cord so the pendant can be worn ALL the time - even in any kind of water.
+The Toki has an extremely strong, waxed nylon cord so the pendant can be worn ALL the time - even in any kind of water.
 It is four strands that have been hand platted into a special, round, 4-plait.
 The cord is adjustable by pinching the special knots between your thumb and finger and pulling.